MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-android.md

      > Proxy server configurations are not supported with versions of Android prior to version 10.
 For more information, see [VpnService.Builder](https://developer.android.com/reference/android/net/VpnService.Builder#setHttpProxy%28android.net.ProxyInfo%29) in that Android developer documentation.

    > [!IMPORTANT]
-   > The public preview for Microsoft Tunnel for MAM Android doesn’t support use of trusted root certificates, even though *Root Certificate* is an available option when configuring the App configuration policy.
-Configuration of a trusted root certificate for the Android preview should be skipped as it will not work.
+   > Microsoft Tunnel for MAM Android doesn’t support use of trusted root certificates, even though *Root Certificate* is an available option when configuring the App configuration policy.
+Configuration of a trusted root certificate for Android should be skipped as it will not work.

    When ready, select **Next** to continue.